osu-tournament-rating/otr-wiki/api/scopes/en.md

 As the website is currently closed to the public, both the current state of the default role and the intended state are documented.

 - *default*: No access.
-- `Whitelist`: Grants access to the website during the whitelist-only pre-alpha feedback phase.
+- `whitelist`: Grants access to the website during the whitelist-only pre-alpha feedback phase.
 - *default (after pre-alpha phase)*: (After pre-alpha phase ends) Grants general user access to typical endpoints such as `/leaderboard`, `/me`, `/dashboard`, etc. Made available to all users by default.
-- `Submit`: Allows users to submit matches using the match submission form.
+- `submit`: Allows users to submit matches using the match submission form.
-- `Verifier`: Allows users with `Submit` to force mark these matches as `verified`, bypassing the manual approval waiting period for normal submissions.
+- `verifier`: Allows users with `Submit` to force mark these matches as `verified`, bypassing the manual approval waiting period for normal submissions.
-- `Admin`: Allows users access to the admin panel, and generally access to all read/write functions made available on the website.
+- `admin`: Allows users access to the admin panel, and generally access to all read/write functions made available on the website.

 ## Client Scopes

 The following scopes are made available to third-party OAuth clients.

 - *default*: Has access to publicly available data.
-- `System`: Reserved specifically for the `otr-processor` tool.
+- `system`: Reserved specifically for the `otr-processor` tool.
 Grants full read/write API access.